 People with diabetes could soon have a non-invasive, effective way to measure their sugar levels during exercise.

-They can do that thanks to a new sensor patch made by the researchers at Binghamton University at the State University of New York.
+They can do that thanks to a new sensor patch made by researchers at Binghamton University at the State University of New York.